iamsiriil/sc_musicengine/README.md

 > [!WARNING]
-> This project is under development and, although functional, it may contain bugs.
-This README file is currently serving the purpose of a note-pad.
-Stating goals, guidelines and ideas to be implemented.
-Information on this page may change, as the project moves forward.
+> Although functional, this project is still under development.
+This README file will be updated as the project mover forward.

 # Music Engine